 About Emily

 Emily trained as an Occupational Therapist (1999) and an Acupuncturist (2015).
-She is a NZ registered Acupuncturist (#11191).
-She has experience in many treatment settings, including hospital, nursing home, outpatient clinic, 0-3yrs home visits, supported housing and day programs for DD adults, and school-based therapist.
+She is a NZ registered Acupuncturist.
+She has experience in many treatment settings, including hospital, nursing home, outpatient clinic, 0-3yrs home visits, supported housing and day programs for DD adults, and school-based therapy.
 Emily has extensive experience with birth injury, torticollis, brain injury, developmental delay, language impairment, autism spectrum disorder, genetic disorders (such as trisomy 21 and FoxG1), and children with multiple medical needs.
 Her work is strongly influenced by both traditional and modern medicine.

 Emily’s passion is helping people lead their best lives.
 When she is not working, she is loves spending time with her three children, husband, and friends.
 She loves to garden, cook, read and travel.